CROATIA & VENICE • 2027

 Waking early to shoot, the city belongs entirely to us — mist rising off the water, empty bridges, gondolas bobbing silently in the dark.
 The iconic Rialto Bridge and Piazza San Marco become genuinely intimate at that hour rather than the tourist spectacles they become by midday.

 Croatia offers something completely different but equally stunning.
-Think dramatic coastal cliffs, impossibly turquoise Adriatic water, and medieval walled cities that look carved from the limestone they sit on.
-In a single country you get Roman ruins, medieval walled cities, UNESCO national parks, island villages, cascading waterfalls, and some of the most beautiful water color in the world.
+Think dramatic coastal cliffs, impossibly aquamarine Adriatic water, and medieval walled cities that look carved from the limestone they sit on.
+In a single country you get Roman ruins, medieval walled cities, UNESCO National Parks, island villages, cascading waterfalls, and some of the most beautiful water color in the world.

-This workshop will be a mixture of both and the photo ops will be often and pretty amazing.
-I will be helping everyone, everyday with their photography and we will leave with some fantastic memories.
+This workshop will be a great mix of both, and the photo opportunities will be plentiful and pretty amazing.
+I'll be working with everyone every day on their photography, and we'll all leave with some fantastic memories.

 Cost